- Nov 15, 2007

 It also lists two versions for Persona 5, to come in the future.
 P5R did get revealed later on, and according to PolarPanda , who has some inside information, there is actually a P5U game that's been delayed.

-This boosts the credibility of the leak, though now that it did get something wrong, it may be hard give it a lot of weight.
-Though it still got some things right.
+This boosts the credibility of the leak, though now it did get something wrong, now that we've seen joker's full moveset.

 As for what the leak says on Erdrick being a dlc fighter, there's not too much we can say about it yet either, but it's interesting that it lists two other characters as alternate costumes, Anlucia and Luminary.